 For stray cats, diseases can be a fact of life, and some of these illnesses can be transmitted to humans or other pets.
 Get expert advice on how to handle a stray cat to prevent the spread of diseases like toxoplasmosis and bartonellosis.

-- Exposure to other animals that transmit disease, such as mice that carry Toxoplasmosis
+- Other animals that transmit disease, such as mice that carry Toxoplasmosis

 - Traumas caused by getting hit by a car

 The major risk to good Samaritans in adopting a feral cat is being bitten, so it's very important to take great care when handling a semi-wild feline.
-The United States Public Health Service has identified five diseases which can be transmitted from cats to humans.
+The United States Public Health Service has identified several diseases in cats which are zoonotic, which means they can be transmitted from cats to humans.
 These are of special concern for people with compromised immune systems.
+The list includes:

 - Salmonellosis: A bacterial infection that causes diarrhea